-Inspired by the Ancient Greek civilisation who lived by the philosophy metron ariston; ‘everything in moderation’, The Greek Diet advocates drinking wine and encourages you to add another few lugs of olive oil.
+Inspired by the Ancient Greek civilisation who lived by the philosophy metron ariston (‘everything in moderation’), The Greek Diet advocates drinking wine and encourages you to add another few glugs of olive oil to your food.

 Intrigued?
 Read on to find out how these twelve pillars could pave the way to better brain health and sustainable weight loss…